 Several members of the Leadership Team are also on the School Advisory Council (SAC).
-These members worked together with the principal and assistant principal over curriculum to develop the School Improvement Plan (SIP).
-The other members of the Leadership Team provided feedback during the End-of-Year review of the 2015 - 2016 SIP.
-This feedback included information on the barriers and strategies, specifically what worked and what needs to be modified.
-This information was used to revise the current SIP and develop the SIP for the new school year.
+These members work together with the Principal and Assistant Principal over Curriculum to develop the School Improvement Plan (SIP).
+Additional members of the Leadership Team, including Department Chairs and Instructional Coaches, solicit feedback from their respective departments and then provide overall feedback during the End-of-Year review of the SIP.
+This feedback includes information on the barriers and strategies, specifically what worked and what needs to be modified for the following school year.
+This information is shared with the faculty and with all SAC members at an end-of-year meeting.
+Once approved by the SAC, this information is used to revise the SIP at the end of each school year and also to develop the SIP for the new school year.